AdMoR/admor.github.io/_posts/2021-06-01-Find your online clone.markdown

 Results were however a bit disspointing even with a reasonbale amount of faces scrapped.
 You don't find a doppelganger of anyone with just a few pictures of a large set of celebrities.

-The face model is also a bit racist (like all ml models unfortunatelly) making it difficult to open for the public.
+The face model is also a bit racist (like most ml models unfortunatelly) making it difficult to open for the public.

 And I also happened to kill my desktop gpu in the process of extracting embeddings from all the face :(.